-------------------

 The development consists of 1,700 single family homes in four collections.
 The 20 different floor plans range in size from 1,099 to 2,340 square feet, and most have two to three bedrooms, two to three baths, and a two or two-and-a-half car garage.
 Sweeping great rooms, inviting outdoor living spaces, and gourmet kitchens are common.
 The architecture is Mediteranean.
 Some homes have lawns, while others have Xeriscape landscaping (bushes, cacti, decorative rocks).

-Prices begin in the low-$300,000s.
-The HOA fee is about $100 to $200 per month.
+Prices begin in the mid-$300,000s.
+The HOA fee is about $100 to $240 per month, depending on the home.
 Please verify these prices with a Realtor as they are bound to change.

 Two recreation centers offer a wealth of amenities.
 The 22,000 swaure foot Aspen Clubhouse has a fitness center, an indoor lap pool, a grand ballroom, an arts studio, a library, and a computer lab.
 Two outdoor pools, a patio, tennis courts, and bocce ball courts surround the building.